isomerpages/alps-corp/resources/festive-greetings/_posts/2022-10-24-post-Happy Deepavali !.md

 Please join us in wishing our Hindu friends and their families a very Happy Deepavali - Festival of Lights.

-May the glowing diyas fill their homes with warmth, love and happiness.
+May the glowing diyas fill their homes with warmth, love and happiness!